com4/wd-rs/README.md

 waprdir provides shortcuts for `cd` under the `wd` alias.
 This is a cross-shell/cross-platform drop in replacement the [zsh plugin](https://github.com/mfaerevaag/wd) by mfaerevaag (that is to say all of your warps are stored in `~/.warprc` and are compatible with the plugin.)

+## Note
-To view the repository visit https://rc4.net/wd-rs/
+If you are seeing this on Github you are viewing a read-only mirror of the source code.
+To view the entire repository and download releases please visit https://rc4.net/wd-rs/

 ## Source Control

-If you would like a copy of the repository download the latest version of [Fossil](https://fossil-scm.org) and run something like this:
+To grab a copy of the repository download the latest version of [Fossil](https://fossil-scm.org) and run something like this:
 ```bash
 mkdir ./repositories ./wd-rs
 fossil clone https://rc4.net/wd-rs/ ./repositories/wd-rs.fossil